• Skip to primary navigation

 Hanging the wood bead diffuser on the rearview mirror in a car.

-To hang your wood diffuser onto a rearview mirror place the twine over the bar, open the loop with your fingers, and slide the beads through the loop.
+To hang your wood diffuser onto a rearview mirror, place the twine over the bar, open the loop with your fingers, and slide the beads through the loop.

 Tying extra knot on diffuser to shorten length.

-If you find that you have too much twine you can push up the beads and then make a second knot closer to the last bead and cut off the excess.
+If you find that you have too much twine, you can push up the beads and then make a second knot closer to the last bead and cut off the excess.

 Note: Be careful here.
-If you make it too short you will not be able to easily remove the diffuser because you may no longer have enough twine to push the beads through.
+If you make it too short, you will not be able to easily remove the diffuser because you may no longer have enough twine to push the beads through.

 Finished wood bead diffuser hanging from car rearview mirror.

 Of course, you can hang these anywhere in the house.
 Another spot I like is hanging one from a torch floor lamp knob or arm.
+Or how about hanging some in the bathroom?

-I'm sure you can find lots of places to hang them and once again wouldn't this be a nice gift?
+I'm sure you can find lots of places to hang them, and once again, wouldn't this be a nice gift?

 Two wood bead diffusers and a pair of scissors